oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 ([section 6](#Extensibility) and all subsections)
-7. MUST successfully parse the request according to [OData-ABNF](#ODataABNF) for any supported system query options and either follow the specification or fail the request, in which case it SHOULD return `501 Not Implemented` for any recognized unsupported functionality ([section 9.3.1](#ResponseCode501NotImplemented))
+7. MUST successfully parse the request according to [OData-ABNF](#ODataABNF) for any supported system query options and either follow the specification or return
+`501 Not Implemented` for any
+unsupported functionality ([section 9.3.1](#ResponseCode501NotImplemented))
 8. MUST expose only data types defined in [OData-CSDLXML](#ODataCSDL)
 9. MUST NOT require clients to understand any metadata or instance